unional/dygma-defy-blackbook/blogs/learning-a-new-layout.md

 So be prepared that it will take time.

-As for tips and tricks, there is one that I can share: take it show and focus on accuracy.
+As for tips and tricks, there is one that I can share: take it slow and focus on accuracy.

 Since you are training your unconscious mind when you learn a new layout, every wrong keystroke will confuse and slow down your unconscious mind to rewire the neurons correctly.